ossf/osv-schema/docs/schema.md

 is a single affected version in whatever version syntax is used by the given package ecosystem.

+When there is no well-defined packaging ecosystem specified (for example, general C/C++ libraries), GIT commit ranges are typically the best way to define vulnerable version ranges.
+In this case, versions specified in this array cannot be relied upon to conform to any particular syntax (e.g. they could be the upstream Git version tags derived from these GIT commit ranges, which is what [OSV.dev](https://osv.dev/) populates this field with).
+In this situation, the GIT commit ranges in [`affected[].ranges`](#affectedranges-field) should be used to match vulnerabilities by Git commit hashes.

 ### affected[].ranges[] field

 The `affected` object's `ranges` field is a JSON array of objects describing the